paulscherrerinstitute/wica-js/README.md

 # Installation

+The release names for this project follow the  [semantic versioning](https://semver.org/) naming convention proposed on the GitHub site.

+Examples: wica-js-1.0.0, wica-js-1.1.0, wica-js-1.2.3.rc1, wica-js-1.2.3.rc2, wica-js-7.1.5.rc19

 The [Wica-JS](https://github.com/paulscherrerinstitute/wica-js) library is downloaded and bundled automatically into the build of the [Wica-HTTP](https://github.com/paulscherrerinstitute/wica-http) server.
 Normally there is no need to obtain it separately.